BardoBard/Bardrix/Docs/Bardrix_Reference.md

 - Constructors:
     - Default constructor
-        - Initializes the material to a white color, ambient of 0, diffuse of 1, specular of 0, and shininess of 0.
+        - Initializes the material to a white color, ambient of 0, diffuse of 1, specular of 0, and shininess of 1.
     - Parameterized constructor
         - Initializes the material to the given color, ambient, diffuse and shininess.
-Where specular is set to inverse of the diffuse.
         - Initializes the material to the given color, ambient, diffuse, specular and shininess.
 - Setters/Getters:
   - `set_ambient(ambient : double)`